 This start to your vacation will be all about culture, history and beauty.
 And you’ll have lots of energy to go out in the evening.
 Athens is known for its fun and vibrant nightlife, particularly in the summer.

-Day 1: Visit Acropolis of Athens
+Day 1: Visit the Acropolis and Lycabettus Hill

+There are so many great things to see in Athens.
 On your first morning in Greece, head over to the Acropolis of Athens.
 This 5th-century BC hilltop temple monument is certainly a sight to behold.
 Or more correctly, sights.
 There are a number of incredible things to be seen here, and you should be ready to spend the whole morning exploring this iconic spot.

 The ancient citadel is situated on a rocky outcrop over the city of Athens.
 So the views are spectacular, and the sight of the acropolis is not marred by a view of the modern city below it.